IJPaul/IJPaul/README.md

 - 👋 Hi, I’m @IJPaul
 - 👀 I’m interested in all flavors of ML/DL, especially applications to quantitative finance
-- 🌱 I’m currently learning about cryptography,
+- 🌱 I’m currently learning about financial engineering, and cryptography in my free time
 - 💞️ I’m looking to collaborate on open-source blockchain projects on the bitcoin network
 - 📫 How to reach me ... connect with me on LinkedIn!
 Just Google me. 💯